asmaahamid02/todolist/README.md

 >Design
   - Simple design using pure css
   - Designed to fit mobile users
+  - Common styles are defined in the App.css file
+  - Component's style is defined in a separate css file

 >Steps
   1. Designed the page (list and form) in terms of jsx components and css styling